-Another consideration is how large the plant will be at maturity.
-Whether you’re planting annuals or perennials you want to ensure that your space is large enough for them to be successful and that you’re using your space well.
+Another consideration is how large the plants will be at maturity.
+Whether you’re planting annuals or perennials you want to give them enough space for them to thrive, and that you’re using your space well.

 If you’re tight on space, it may be worth spending some time thinking about the yield of different vegetables and their price at the store before you decide which to include in your garden.

 This can also be true with perennials.
 There are a variety of fruit trees available and many even have dwarf or semi-dwarf types available for urban or small scale homesteaders.
 However if you do have the space it’s usually wiser to plant standard trees because they are typically longer lived and produce higher yields.

 Contact your local agricultural extension agency or a local farmer and inquire about the most prevalent diseases and pests in your area.
 If people tell you that they struggle with early blight killing their tomatoes or cedar-apple rust is rampant at a nearby orchard seek out varieties that have shown resistance to these diseases.

 This information is available in most seed and nursery catalog descriptions or may be found online or through your extension agency.

 Sea berries may sound like a really cool choice from a permaculture perspective but if you don’t love them don’t plant them.
 Focus on plants you know you and your family will love to eat.
 That way you’ll be more motivated to tend the garden and put your harvests to good use.